 Q: What if I am a Prior Recruiter wanting to request reclass to 79R and I am enrolled in the MACP?

-A: We need to see both packets submitted at the same time and we will not work the conversion packet until we see that the spouse is qualified and that his/her branch will release them.
+A: You and your spouse must submit a volunteer packet at the same time.
+You both must be qualified and accepted and once in recruiting you can request to convert to MOS 79R as early as 15 months as a recruiter, but in most instances you must have 24 months or more.
+You will receive appropriate counseling from your chain-of-command should you decide to convert.
+This is a career decision that you must make.
+If you choose not to convert or if one of your conversion requests is denied you will complete your three year tour and return to you MOS.
+We will not work the conversion packet until we see that the spouse is qualified and that his/her branch will release them.
 Additionally you both will be required to sign a DA4856 that states that you understand that if the spouse fails to convert for any reason that you both will have to disenroll from the MACP at the end of the spouse’s TOD.

 Q: Can I continue to go to school or college while on recruiting duty?

 A: Yes but it is up to your chain-of-command.
 USAREC recommends that you utilize ArmyIgnited to continue your education as well.
 As a matter of fact, you will be encouraged to continue your education because it will benefit you both personally and professionally.
 You benefit from the education and you are also more visible to the recruiting market.
 Attending a college or school could put you in contact with recruiting prospects.